zhaoyanglijoey/White-Balance-By-Deep-learning/README.md

 ```

-/<dataset_dir/> should be a directory containing images, for example mscoco train 2014 dataset.
+\<dataset_dir\> should be a directory containing images, for example mscoco train 2014 dataset.

 Use `--resume` to resume from checkpoint